Gyanendra Bahadur Karki

 Gyanendra Bahadur Karki (Nepali:ज्ञानेन्द्र बहादुर कार्की) is a Nepali politician from Nepali Congress.
 He is the former Minister for Information and Communications of Nepal.
 He was Finance Minister under Deuba cabinet, 2017.
 He has been elected as a House of Representative from constituency 4 of the Sunsari district in 2017 Nepalese legislative election.

 Political life

 Karki, who was born in Bhojpur in 1957 AD, entered party politics through the Nepal Students Union.
 Karki, became the president of the Nepal Student's Union in 2039 BS succeeding former Deputy PM and NC Vice-president Bimalendra Nidhi in the post.
 Karki was a confidant of Krishna Prasad Bhattarai.
-Karki, who was earlier in charge of the Ministry of Water Resources and Finance, is now in charge of the Ministry of Law, Justice and Parliamentary Affairs.
+Karki has led various ministries in different governments which includes; Ministry of Water Resources, Ministry of Finance, Ministry of Law, Justice and Parliamentary Affairs.

 Electoral history

 Gyanendra Bahadur Karki won the 2017 Nepalese General Election from Sunsari-4.
 Previously, he lost thrice from Bhojpur-1 and that too with few hundred votes which can be seen below.
 In 2013 Constituent Assembly election, Karki didn't contest the election and was made MP from Proportional list of Nepali Congress.